johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 The reprepro-bundle tools expects an apt-repos configuration in the folder `.apt-repos` of your *reprepro-managment* project.
 This way we are able to describe all apt-repositories, their suites and other properties that are important for managing our own distribution.
-This includes in particular
+This includes, in particular:

 * suites from where we receive packages from (so called "supplier-suites"),
 * the apt-repositories (and suites) created for our bundles,